ItsJustMeChris/OpenAI-Threads/readme.md

 ## Examples

-You can find an example script on how to use openai-threads in the `examples` directory.
+You can find an example script on how to use OpenAI-Threads in the `examples` directory.

 ## Contributing